breidbart/kinsa-environment/readme.md

 SASS files reside in `/vagrant/myproject/myproject/static_media/stylesheets/sass` and get compiled via Compass to `/vagrant/myproject/myproject/static_media/stylesheets/stylesheets`.

 [See the Gesso SASS project README for additional documentation.](https://github.com/jbergantine/compass-gesso).

-This project forwards port 35729 from the virtual machine to the host machine which is the port LiveReload relies on.
-For this to be useful, Grunt or Gulp must be installed and used to compile the stylesheets with the `livereload` option enabled.
-For more information on doing this with Grunt see https://github.com/gruntjs/grunt-contrib-watch#optionslivereload and https://github.com/gruntjs/grunt-contrib-compass.
-For more information on doing this with Gulp see http://www.smashingmagazine.com/2014/06/11/building-with-gulp/ and either https://www.npmjs.org/package/gulp-watch or https://github.com/vohof/gulp-livereload as well as https://github.com/appleboy/gulp-compass.

 This project relies on Compass and Susy 1.x.